prclibo/calibration-toolbox/doc/multiple-camera_system_calibration_toolbox.md

 1. Select the pattern image file you are using.

 2. Resize the pattern if needed.
 If you use a large calibration pattern with very high resolution but the camera resolution is much lower, it is better to input a resized smaller pattern into the interface image.
 This can enhance the feature detection and matching performance.
+The input scale should be less or equal to 1.

 3. Input number of the cameras.